ihsn/sdcAppDocs/loadprepdata.rst

    ==========  ================

-In order to load a dataset, select the corresponding data format from the left sidebar of the Microdata tab.
+In order to load a dataset, select the corresponding data format from the left sidebar of the **Microdata** tab.
 For all formats the user can set two options:

 (1)	Convert string variables (character vectors) to factor variables?
 		If :code:`TRUE` (default), variables of type string are automatically converted to categorical variables (type factor in *R*).
 Categorical variables need to be of type factor in *sdcApp*.
 		Remove any textual variables, such as 'Specify other:' variables before loading the data.
 These variables are oftentimes not suitable for release and require long computation times to be transformed to factor.
-IF :code:`FALSE` (2)	Drop variables with only missing values (NA)?
+If :code:`FALSE`, (2)	Drop variables with only missing values (NA)?
 		If :code:`TRUE` (default), variables that contain only missing values (:code:`NA` in *R*) are removed upon loading the data.
 This does not cause any loss of information,